kevindigo/argel/README.md

         * Flag: `canPlayActions` = Can play Actions this turn
         * Flag: `canFight`= Can Fight this turn
     * `TurnState` = Who is the Active Player, and TurnFlags
-        * `QueuedAdditionalPlay` = After this Action, Active Player can Play another Card
+        * `QueuedAdditionalPlay` = After this Deed, Active Player can Play another Card
-        * `QueuedFightLineIndex` = After this Action, Active Player can Fight with this Creature
+        * `QueuedFightLineIndex` = After this Deed, Active Player can Fight with this Creature
         * `TurnFlags`
             * `canDiscard` = The Active Player either has played a card this turn, or cannot play and has revealed their hand, so they are allowed to Discard